insasquatchcountry/TTSpeed/README.md

 # step four

-execute the following command-line to for changes to take
+execute the following command for the changes to ~/.bash_profile to take effect.

     source ~/.bash_profile

-From there it's just a matter of running these commands from terminal.

 # step five

-Simply run tts5000.sh followed by your desired value
+Now simply run tts5000.sh followed by your desired value

     Jamess-MacBook-Air:~ james$ tts 450
     (